When you were a small child, your parents taught you to count

 constant definitions make the function definitions readable and

-In comparison to the previous versions of create-rocket-scene,
+In comparison to the previous versions of picture-of-rocket,

 this one shows that a program may consist of several function definitions

 that refer to each other.
-Then again, even first version of
+Then again, even the first version used

 consist of many function definitions and many constant definitions.
 You